 By Hardik Rajgor Jan.
 17, 2019

-Why are we ranting over the Philip Kotler Presidential Award given to PM Modi?
-I believe we do not appreciate him enough.
-And whether we award him another term or not, we should felicitate him with more prizes like the Wright Brothers Travel Blogger Prize and The Bol Bachchan Award for Eloquence.
+PM Modi has been awarded Order of Saint Andrew the Apostle, the highest order of the Russian Federation, and I believe we do not appreciate him enough.
+Whether we award him another term or not, we should felicitate him with more prizes like the Wright Brothers Travel Blogger Prize and The Bol Bachchan Award for Eloquence.

-rime Minister Narendra Modi has been awarded “the first-ever Philip Kotler Presidential Award” and as an average Joe, now working in a cubicle from nine to nine, who also mentioned the pointless certificates he has earned in his CV to land a job, I relate to our Pradhan Sevak.
+Prime Minister Narendra Modi has been awarded Order of St Andrew the Apostle, the highest order of the Russian Federation, and as an average Joe, now working in a cubicle from nine to nine, who also mentioned the pointless certificates he has earned in his CV to land a job, I relate to our Pradhan Sevak.
 Now that’s a true people’s leader.

 There are two kinds of people in the world, those who study hard, get into IITs/IIMs, and those who try to fool HR managers with their IIPM diploma degree.
 Let’s face it, most of us belong to the latter category; we look back at our achievements and feel the same way Parthiv Patel and Upen Patel feel about their careers – what’s the point of it anyway?